elliot-sawyer/silverstripe-mysql-ssl/README.md

 --------------------
 Silverstripe 4 does not allow MySQL connections over SSL.
 The feature was removed during the early betas for unknown reasons and has not yet been restored.
 [An issue has been raised](https://github.com/silverstripe/silverstripe-framework/issues/8871) but remains unfixed.
 This module adds that support back in.

+**Update**: This module is no longer needed for Silverstripe 4.13 and Silverstripe 5, and the above issue has now been resolved.
+This module will remain online for historical needs, as the documention provides context for setup on Azure

 Installation
 ------------
 `composer require elliotsawyer/silverstripe-mysql-ssl`